Bratipah/sylvan-cap/README.md

 - `TSTToken` is owner-mint only by design.
 Use the faucet (dev) to obtain test tokens.
 - `MockUSDC` is for testnet only.
 Replace with the real payout token when ready.
 - Hardhat currently warns on Node.js v18.
 Prefer Node.js v20 LTS for best compatibility.

+Built with 🌳 for a sustainable future

+Powered by ONINO Tokenization Platform